-Understanding the complexities of menstrual hygiene in Gaya is crucial not only for individual women but also for broader goals such as gender equality, education, and public health. addressing the identified challenges and gaps outlined in this study we can work towards a future where menstruation is no discomfort. longer source of discrimination, or exclusion.
+Understanding the complexities of menstrual hygiene in Gaya is crucial not only for individual women but also for broader goals such as gender equality, education, and public health.
+By addressing the identified challenges and gaps outlined in this study we can work towards a future where menstruation is no longer a source of discomfort, discrimination, or exclusion.
 Instead, it should be celebrated as a natural and healthy aspect of women's lives.
 This study represents a significant step towards realizing this vision in the Gaya district of Bihar.